ngs-lang/ngs/readme.md

 		* PowerShell has also two syntaxes.
 They are called [parsing modes](https://technet.microsoft.com/en-us/library/hh847892.aspx).
 These roughly correspond to commands and expression mode of NGS.
 Compared to NGS, the rules of switching between the two parsing modes are numerous and complex.
 		* PowerShell is too verbose by default.
 		* NGS syntax is much better in my opinion than syntax of PowerShell.
-	* Extending PowerShell is either inconvenient because you have to write in PowerShell which is inconvenient by itself or you have to know C# (or other .NET laguage?).
+	* Extending PowerShell is either inconvenient because you have to write in PowerShell which is inconvenient by itself or you have to know C# (or other .NET language?).
 	* PowerShell got some things right compared to other shells: structured data and consistent `$` in front of variables come to mind.
 	* Despite some similarities, writing a script in PowerShell and NGS is a completely different experience.
 You should try both and pick NGS without any doubt :)
 * [Shill - Scripting with Least Privilege](http://shill.seas.harvard.edu/) .
 Security focused (capability-based), runs on FreeBSD only (looks like Shill kernel module is required), examples mostly show security features, written in Racket.
 Not much development since initial commit at 2014.
 Real world usability is unclear.
 At this point I assume NGS as a programming language is much more usable.